 Hereditary Cancers account for 5-10% of all cancers

-Genetic Testing can aid in diagnosis and identify at-risk patients
+Genetic Testing can aid in diagnosis, identify at-risk patients and improve outcomes

-Next Generation Cancer Gene Panels Versus Gene by Gene Testing,
+Society of Gynecologic Oncology (SGO) Clinical Practice Statement on Next Generation Cancer Gene Panels Versus Gene by Gene Testing

 “Advantages of cancer gene panels include decreased cost and improved efficiency of cancer genetic testing by decreasing the time involved, number of patient visits, and number of tests sent.
 A negative genetic test is more reassuring at eliminating the likelihood of inherited risk when all known genes for that phenotype have been assayed.”